Skip to content

+The benefits of probiotics for women are evident in the gut and the intimate area.
 A large amount of research demonstrates that some probiotic strains are more appropriate than others to support female intimate health.
 Read on to find out more about the importance of choosing the right strain.

 New and wider-reaching clinical applications for probiotics are emerging all the time.
 One of these growing areas of research is the role of probiotics in women’s intimate health.

 Beneficial flora, or probiotics, inhabit the urogenital tract (spanning the urinary and vaginal tract in women) as well as the gut.
 In the vagina and urinary tract, probiotics are thought to exert many of the same beneficial effects as they would in the gut.
 Their presence limits the likelihood of pathogenic bacteria and yeasts being able to overgrow.

 Clinical trials have shown that a number of strains of Lactobacillus are particularly effective for female intimate health problems, such as cystitis, thrush and bacterial vaginosis.
 These specific strains (in particular Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14®) have been clinically trialled to survive transit through the gut, and then successfully colonise the vagina and bladder.
 This is where they exert their beneficial effects.